 START WITH EDUCATION – We now teach new doctors how to diagnose and treat illness & injury, not how to prevent it, and that feeds into our fee-for-service SICK Care system that profits from doing more – more tests, more procedures, more drugs.
 Little time is spent teaching medical students about public health and the pillars of health (exercise, nutrition & sleep), because that doesn’t fit into our for-profit business models.

-CHANGE THE INCENTIVES – You can’t change of behavior without understanding and changing the incentives.
-When the incentives contradict the marching orders, human nature may work against strategy.
-Take EMR as an example.
+CHANGE THE INCENTIVES – You can’t change behavior without understanding and changing the incentives.
+When the incentives contradict the marching orders, human nature works against strategy.
+Take Electronic Medical Records as an example.
 Hospital A has a financial disincentive to share medical records with Hospital B, because they fear losing the patient and their revenue.
 Likewise, Hospital B has no incentive to get records from Hospital A, because it could eliminate the need to reschedule tests, and the revenue from them.

-UNIVERSAL HEALTHCARE – We’re the only major nation without it, but if we had something like Medicare for All, then politicians would have different incentives.
+UNIVERSAL HEALTHCARE – We’re the only major nation that doesn’t view basic healthcare as a human right, but if we had something like Medicare for All, then politicians would have different incentives.
 Rather than focus on how to cut medical care benefits, there would be pressure to save money and improve corporate performance with policies designed to keep the population well and productive.
+You see, even Medicare-for-All is not enough by itself.

 SHAME THE POLITICIANS – Satire can be a powerful weapon to motivate citizens and encourage political activism.
 This video makes fun of the health care industry by looking at what the airline industry would be like if it worked the same way. (http://www.mhealthtalk.com/if-air-travel-worked-like-health-care/).
 Other related videos on this site include: